joceamayar/SemanticElements/README.md

 Create a Separate repository on your local machine.This repository will serve as your personal workspace to work on your website.

 From the class repository you downloaded locate the assets folder and the index.html file.
-Copy and paste these files to your new repository, (make sure not drag the files fromone repository to the other one).
+Copy and paste these files to your new repository, (make sure not to drag the files from one repository to the other one.
+Copy & paste!!).

 ## Usage

-Keep the style of the original website
+Optimize the website by incorporating semantic elements, while maintaining the style of the original website.

 ![Screenshot 2023-07-20 at 10 37 12 PM](https://github.com/joceamayar/SemanticWebHTML/assets/136951180/f6aea292-9b5f-4d40-a43d-d6b672521d0a)